Chart Color Schemes

 Amaroo has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Amaroo's population was around 5,967 as of Aug 2025.
-This reflected a decrease of 162 people since the 2021 Census, which reported a population of 6,129 people.
-The change was inferred from ABS estimated resident population of 5,967 in June 2024 and an additional two validated new addresses since the Census date.
-This level of population resulted in a density ratio of 2,303 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration primarily drove population growth, contributing approximately 54.2% of overall population gains during recent periods.
+Amaroo's population, as per AreaSearch's analysis, was around 5,967 as of November 2025.
+This figure represents a decrease of 162 people, equivalent to approximately 2.6%, since the 2021 Census which reported a population of 6,129.
+The change is inferred from the estimated resident population of 5,967 from the ABS as of June 2024 and an additional 2 validated new addresses since the Census date.
+This results in a population density ratio of 2,303 persons per square kilometer, which exceeds the average across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 54.2% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from ACT Government's SA2 area projections were adopted.
-Projections indicated an overall population decline by 129 persons to 2041, but specific age cohorts like the 65 to 74 age group were projected to expand by 137 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, using 2022 as the base year, are adopted.
+Population projections indicate a decline in overall population over this period, with Amaroo's population expected to shrink by 129 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, notably the 65 to 74 age group which is projected to expand by 137 people.

 Frequently Asked Questions - Population